-(a) either a copy of any and all interconnection and transmission agreements involving the proposed facility, or the following information for each such agreement:

-(i) a brief description of the obligations of and the benefits to the facility under the agreement;

-(ii) a list of all parties to the agreement;

-(iii) the time period during which the agreement is in effect;

-(iv) a summary of the terms of the agreement; and

-(v) the financial agreements; and

-description (b) of all and а current planned negotiations with respect to interconnection of the facility and transmission of energy.
-The description must include a list of the parties to any negotiations and a general the history and current status discussion of of the negotiations.
+- (a) either a copy of any and all interconnection and transmission agreements involving the proposed facility, or the following information for each such agreement: - (i) a brief description of the obligations of and the benefits to the facility under the agreement; - (ii) a list of all parties to the agreement; - (iii) the time period during which the agreement is in effect; - (iv) a summary of the terms of the agreement; and - (v) the financial agreements; and - (b) a description of all current and planned negotiations with respect to interconnection of the facility and transmission of energy.
+The description must include a list of the parties to any negotiations and a general discussion of the history and current status of the negotiations.